Greece ratings move could smooth crucial bond market return

 * Investors say bond issue will be watershed moment

-LONDON, April 4 (Reuters) - The rally in Greek bonds could get another boost if Moody’s upgrades Greece’s credit rating, helping smooth the country’s planned return to market just two years after it defaulted.
+LONDON, April 4 (Reuters) - The relentless rally in Greek bonds could be given a further leg up by ratings agency Moody’s on Friday, with an expected uplift helping smooth the country’s planned return to market just two years after it defaulted.

-Moody’s is scheduled to release its review of Greece’s rating after the market close on Friday, with banks such as RBS predicting as much as a two notch upgrade.

-Though still deep in junk territory and below the ratings of the other two main credit agencies, an upgrade by Moody’s would aid Athens’ plans to issue a bond that investors believe will be a definitive step in the country’s turnaround.
+Banks such as RBS predict as much as a two notch upgrade from Moody‘s, which would take its rating back to parity with the other main agencies, and aid its plans to issue a bond which investors believe will be a definitive moment in its turnaround.

-Greece’s imminent return to markets also comes as the European Central Bank hinted on Thursday that it could make asset purchases to fend off potential deflation, stoking investor appetite for euro zone bonds.

 “This is the beginning of the end of the sovereign debt crisis for Greece,” said Jason Manolopoulos, managing partner at Dromeus Capital, an asset manager which holds Greek bonds.